 When the chaos of life hits in, it’s hard to focus on Jesus as your primary source.
 Whether responsibilities are consistently pulling at your attention or you get caught up in a “ring by spring” orientated culture, it is easy to get distracted.

-In an atmosphere where everyone is progressing in and centering their conversations around one romantic relationship or another, my attention is constantly reading into trivial and meaningless interactions.
+In an atmosphere where everyone is progressing in or centering their conversations around one romantic relationship or another, my attention is constantly reading into trivial and meaningless interactions.
 All such occurrences drive me crazy because that is not what I want to be thinking about.

 I want to be totally focused on my relationship with Christ.
 I want to free up more time so I can devote adequate study to the Bible and attention to prayer.
 It’s when I focus on my relationship with Christ that my mind is in the right place and my soul is refreshed.